-While it is free to visit St. Olaves Priory, there is no car park for the site.
+While it is free to visit St. Olaves Priory, which is an English Heritage site, there is no car park for the site.
 Visitors can use the left-hand side of the car park at the neighbouring Priory Farm Restaurant then it’s a short walk to the ruins.

 #8 Take a Train Ride

 Another way to see the Broads is by train.
 No one has to worry about driving or navigating, so everyone can just sit back, relax, and enjoy the view.

 The Bure Valley Railway is Norfolk’s longest narrow gauge steam railway.
 It runs between the market towns of Aylsham and Wroxham, where you can hop off and walk back along the track or take a return trip.
 The 18-mile round trip follows the meandering River Bure through the countryside, meadowland, and ancient pasture.